 - Set the temperature on your stove to low/medium (about a 3 or 4).

 - Add some kind of oil.
-I prefer olive oil, but you can also use grapeseed.
-I use coconut oil for cooking, and I have tried curing my cast iron skillet with it, but unfortunately it just doesn’t work.
+I prefer olive oil or avocado oil which both do well at high temperatures.
+I use coconut oil for cooking, and I have tried curing my cast iron skillet with it, but unfortunately it doesn’t work very well.
 (Also, stay away from Canola or any other vegetable oil because they are just bad for your health.)

 - Turn the heat down as low as it will go (low to 1).